-The majority of Japan's purse seine catch is processed and consumed in Japanese markets, such as for katsuobushi and sashimi.
+The majority of Japan's purse seine catch is processed and consumed in markets.
+Japanese such for as katsuobushi and sashimi.
 Catch is sorted and sized by the Fisheries Cooperative Association and then sold at auction (Figure 22).
 This market practice makes it possible to get species and size composition.
 In Thailand, for example, sorting and sizing is conducted at the canneries, but in Japan it is conducted at ports.
-Catch is sorted by size class and species; however, yellowfin and bigeve tuna are not distinguished below 2.5 kilograms.
+Catch is sorted by size class and species; however, yellowfin and bigeye tuna are not distinguished below 2.5 kilograms.
 A formula is applied to estimate the species composition of the mixed catch.